 In her role as the Delaware Riverkeeper, Maya has dedicated her life to being the “voice of the Delaware River.”
 She has taken on industry, government, and even the U.S. Army, preventing harm to the River, communities, and environments she bravely champions.
 Now, Maya is working to empower individuals across the nation to stand up for their environmental rights by pioneering the Green Amendment Movement.
 Follow Maya’s blog to read news about her work and her analysis of current environmental events.

-Maya and her organization were the only environmental petitioners in the landmark Robinson Township, Delaware Riverkeeper Network, et. al. v.
-Commonwealth of Pennsylvania case.
-The case, decided by the Pennsylvania Supreme Court in 2013, breathed life into the state’s Environmental Rights Amendment for protecting the right to pure water, clean air, and a healthy environment.
+In 2013, Maya and her organization achieved a major victory in the landmark case, Robinson Township, Delaware Riverkeeper Network, et. al. v.
+Commonwealth of Pennsylvania.
+The case, decided by the Pennsylvania Supreme Court, revived the state’s long-ignored Constitutional Environmental Rights Amendment, empowering it to protect the people’s right to pure water, clean air, and a healthy environment.
 The Green Amendment movement is inspiring communities across the nation to secure their own constitutional right to a healthy environment by pursuing Green Amendments in every state constitution and ultimately at the federal level.

 She is a licensed attorney in three states: Pennsylvania, New Jersey, and the District of Columbia.
 Since 2002, Maya has served as an adjunct professor and director of the Environmental Law Clinic, which she founded, at Temple Beasley School of Law.

 In 2013, Maya testified before the U.S. House of Representatives Energy and Commerce Committee opposing a bill that would make it easier to approve fracked gas pipeline projects cutting through creeks, rivers, communities, wetlands, forests, and farmlands.
 In 2000, she testified before the U.S. House of Representatives Committee on Resources regarding wild and scenic designation for the lower Delaware River.